Building Assessment Certificates for higher-risk buildings

 The application process requires the PAP to submit several key documents:

-• Safety Case Report: This report summarises the measures in place to manage building safety risks and demonstrates that the AP has taken “all reasonable steps” to prevent and mitigate those risks.
+- Safety Case Report: This summarises the measures in place to manage building safety risks.
+It demonstrates the AP has taken “all reasonable steps” to prevent and mitigate those risks.
 This online guidance now provides more detail about information to include in your safety case report.

 PAPs will also need to submit: